adriengibrat/messageformat/README.md

 # messageformat
-The purpose of this package is to precompile messageformat messages as functions.
+The purpose of this package is to precompile messages as optimised functions for translation with full messageformat support.

 ## Command Line Interface